-3.4 million people have viewed Maggie’s “How to Ace a Job Interview” video on YouTube.
+Over 3 million people have watched Maggie’s “How to Ace a Job Interview” video on YouTube.
 CNN dubbed her, “one of the nation’s best known career coaches.”
 NBC’s The Today Show featured her personal story of dealing with life and career change.

 As a certified life purpose and career coach, Maggie has helped thousands Soul Search, Research and Job Search into their ideal careers.
 For 7 years, she hosted a weekly national radio show called “Making a Living with Maggie” on SIRIUS XM.
 She now hosts her own podcast.
 Listen in and subscribe to Making a Living.

 After being Director of Learning & Development for Martha Stewart Living Omnimedia for several years, Maggie became Martha Stewart Living Radio’s Career Coach on satellite radio.
 She has interviewed some of the most successful names in their fields from Martha Stewart to Sally Field to Deepak Chopra to Stephen Covey to Dilbert creator Scott Adams.
 She is known for sharing spot-on advice and inspiration with the many listeners who called in each week.
 She also appeared as an expert guest on ABC Radio and CBS Radio.